-The Transbay Project is a national model for transit-oriented development.
-It will bring 11 different transportation systems under a single roof, and create a pedestrian and bike friendly community where residents and workers have convenient access to rapid and safe public transit, shopping, open space, and other neighborhood amenities.
+The Transbay Program is a national model for transit-oriented development.
+It will bring 11 transportation systems under a single roof, and create a pedestrian and bike friendly community where residents and workers have convenient access to rapid and safe public transit, shopping, open space, and other neighborhood amenities.
 These features will allow residents to live closer to work, reducing commute times and increasing productivity.